dannagle/PacketSender/README.md

 ![Packet Sender Cloud Import](screenshots/cloud-import.png)

-If you are publishing a network API, maintaining a public cloud page is significantly easier than painfully detailing (IP, port, type, etc)
-    the packets to your users.
-Plus, updating that page is easy.</p>
+If you are publishing a network API, maintaining a public cloud page is significantly easier than painfully detailing (IP, port, type, etc) the packets to your users.
+Plus, updating that page is easy.

 More information about it can be found at https://cloud.packetsender.com/help

 ### Support